vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 I did a little bit of this work in Q1 2024, including updating the timeline of BART and starting updates for the timeline of AI safety.
 However, on the whole, this work took a backseat to other tasks related to my India trip.
-Starting Q2 2024, I expect to get more on top of this, and to stay on top of it going forward.
-Depending on how easy it is to stay on top of this, I might add more timelines here.

-### More regular work from Q2 2024 onward

-For the most part, work on timelines will be lower-priority for me than work on devops or DLW, but based on mood I might still end up doing a fair amount of work on timelines.
+I continued working on timeline of AI safety in Q2 2024, bringing it a bit closer to current but not fully current.
+My plan is to be current on my existing list of timelines by the end of Q3 2024 and then stay current, possibly making the list of timelines I monitor regularly longer over time.

 ### Work that has synergies with DLW work, and resultant EA Forum posts in 2024 or later